-☐ Unexcused Absences See Grading Guidelines in Music above.
+Unexcused Absences See Grading Guidelines in Music above.

-☐ Tardiness
+D Tardiness

 Each tardy to a before or after school sectional or rehearsal may require completing an extra task assigned by the director.
-If the extra task is not completed within the allotted time determined by the director, the student's participation average of the six week grade may be lowered.
+If the extra task is not completed within the allotted time determined by the director, the student's participation average of the nine week grade may be lowered.

-> Semester Exam
+Semester Exam

-Semester grades shall consist of an average of the 3 six week grading period and a semester exam.
-The average of the 3 six week grading period shall count as a minimum of 80% of the overall semester grade.
+Semester grades shall consist of an average of the 2 nine week grading periods and a semester exam.
+The average of the 2 nine week grading periods shall count as a minimum of 80% of the overall semester grade.
 The semester exam shall count a maximum of 20% of the overall semester grade.